-If, after a reasonable period of time, you are unable to answer ‘yes’ to the all of the above, then it may be better for you to move on.
+If, after a reasonable time, you are unable to answer ‘yes’ to all of the above, then it may be better for you to move on.

-Just ensure that the decision is the right one for you and talk it through with a counsellor first.
+Just ensure that the decision is the right one for you and talk it through with a counselor first.

 - General Social Survey.(2010 - 2016).
 Retrieved August 14, 2019.